Additional navigation for pages within this section of the website

 Accommodation can be found at the local motel and caravan park, or bed & breakfast options are available for those who prefer a more homely atmosphere.

-The town of Bremer Bay (population approx. 500) is growing fast both in terms of development and tourism.
+The town of Bremer Bay (population approx. 571 based on 2011 census) is growing fast both in terms of development and tourism.
 The unspoilt coastline offers numerous recreational pursuits from fishing, beach combing and walking on some of the finest beach sand in the southern hemisphere, whale watching, and plenty of swimming in the magnificent turquoise waters of the various bays and beaches.

-Facilities available in Bremer Bay include a primary school, resource centre, and a health centre with a resident nurse and doctor available one day each week.
+Facilities available in Bremer Bay include a primary school, resource centre, pharmacy, and a health centre with a resident nurse and doctor available two days each week.
 The sports minded individual is well catered for with a sports club and golf course, and visitors can find somewhere to stay with two caravan parks and a resort with hotel and accommodation.
 Local businesses include a general store, roadhouse, hardware store, dive & sports store, and fish processors.

 The Bremer Bay Town Centre development will facilitate the provision of essential services required by a rapidly growing town with so much to offer from its splendid panorama and diversity of natural wonders.